Skip to content

 • ui/route_manifest.json, ui/index.js — custom React routing

-• config/database_intent.json and config/database_migrations/* — persistence intent
+• config/data.json and config/data_migrations/* — persistence intent

 • ui/pages/custom/* — custom React pages

-• backend/integrations/*, backend/routes/* — integration clients and API routes
+• app/services/integrations/*, app/services/routes/* — integration clients and API routes

 • Any path containing secret, credential, or password